chowson/chowson.github.io/_posts/2015-07-28-list-all-sitecore-administrators.markdown

 ---
 layout:     post
-title:      "List all Sitecore Administrator"
+title:      "List all Sitecore Administrators"
-subtitle:   "Problems look mighty small from 150 miles up"
+subtitle:   "Simple way to generate a list of users which have administrator rights"
 date:       2015-07-28 19:14:00
 author:     "Chris"
 header-img: "img/post-bg-06.jpg"